orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 To make the smaller scoped idea work, we needed to build with a partner.
 A few months into the project though, the partner we were exploring with changed their mind, and we felt like the only way to do the idea was to do it all ourselves.
-With that, we started to explore fund-raising for the newly named, "Puzmo."
+With that, we started to explore fund-raising for the newly named,
+<a class="fancybox" href="/assets/images/late-thirties/puzmo.jpeg">"Puzmo"</a>

 We hit a few dead-ends, and then absolutely lucked out by finding Astra - a non-profit dedicated to helping get more puzzle games into the world.
 Now